 There's a few things going on under the hood when you rename a WordPress site using STORM.
 Here are some things to check if you are having problems with the site loading after you have renamed it.

-Before you renamed the site you may have had an SSL certificate installed on it for the old domain name.
+- Check the sites SSL certificate - Before you renamed the site you may have had an SSL certificate installed on it for the old domain name.
 In order to utilise HTTPS on the site once again you'll need to make sure that you re-enable LetsEncrypt for the new domain.

 A handy tool you can use to check the current SSL status for the site is our own SSL checker which can be found here.